 THE NORTH FACE Optimist Jacket

-- There is a pocket inside the ventilation on the right
+- There is a pocket inside the right ventilation

 - Low water repellency

-- The collar is low so water can easily enter
+- The low collar allows water to get in easily

-- When I put on the hood and close the drawcord behind my head, my face is loose
+- When wearing the hood and fastening the drawstring at the back of the head, the area around the face is loose

 Ventilation contributes greatly

 When I wore it on Mt.
-Iwaki, the temperature was low at around 10°C and was reasonably high, but as I walked it started to get hotter and finally I started to feel sweat and stuffiness.
-Immediately, the two ventilations are fully opened. ...How cool it is.
+Iwaki, the temperature was low at around 10°C, and the altitude was not so high, but as I walked it gradually got hotter and hotter, and eventually I started to get sweaty and stuffy.
+I immediately opened both ventilation vents to full blast.
+It was so cool!

-The presence or absence of ventilation this time was a major point for me, who is a hot topic.
+The presence or absence of ventilation was a major consideration for me, as I get hot easily.

-When I jogged on the beach, the humidity was incredibly high, the temperature was hot and hot, and of course the ventilation was still open.
-Even in the evening, if you wear rainwear at a temperature of 30°C, it's really hot.
+When I went jogging on the beach, it was extremely humid from the start, and the temperature was high and hot, so of course I left the ventilation open.
+Even in the evening, it was 30°C and I was wearing rainwear, so it was really hot.

-In this case, the rainwear will store moisture, so if exposed to the wind or rain for a long time, it is likely that your body will get cold.
-The winner here has to be given to Mr. Norona and Mr. Mountain Hardware.
-I'm also concerned about the low collar and the loose hood.
+In this case, the rainwear will retain moisture, so if you are exposed to the wind or rain for a long time, your body is likely to get cold.
+I have to hand the victory to Norrona and Mountain Hardwear in this case.
+The low collar and loose hood are also a concern

 NORRONA bitihorn ultralight dri3 Jacket